-As a Family Lawyer, Warren has extensive experience of assisting clients with all aspects of contentious and non-contentious family law matters.
+As a Family Lawyer, Warren has extensive experience in assisting clients with all aspects of contentious and non-contentious family law matters.
 His work includes divorce and the subsequent division of assets, pre-nuptial agreements and post-nuptial agreements, separation advice, cohabitation and relationship breakdowns, property ownership disputes plus disagreements regarding children and their welfare.
-Warren is highly approachable and adopts a sensitive, practical and creative approach to his work and aims to find a solution that is tailored to a client’s individual needs.
+Warren is highly approachable and adopts a sensitive, practical yet tenacious approach to his work and aims to find a solution that is tailored to a client’s individual needs.

 Warren qualified as a solicitor in 2006 and joined Grower Freeman in March 2019, having previously been Head of Family at Seth Lovis & Co.